Call 911 if your child:

 Coughs in young children can be due to a number of illnesses.
 Most often, a cough gets better on its own and doesn't need to be a cause for concern.

-- Your child is younger than 1 year old and still has trouble breathing after you cleaned out her nose
+- Is younger than 1 year old and still has trouble breathing after you cleaned out her nose

 - May have a lung infection or a reactive airways disease episode